Screenshot 2026-03-03 at 09.41.31.png

 Otherlands is a registered non-profit association based in Graubünden, Switzerland.

-We rely on the support of aligned individuals and institutions who believe in independent, place-based filmmaking to facilitate these projects.
+We rely on the support of aligned individuals and institutions who believe in independent, place-based storytelling to facilitate these projects.

 Connect